Healthy Streets Scorecard 5th annual publication 2023

 How healthy are your borough's streets?

-The Healthy Streets Scorecard sets out data to show the health of each borough’s streets according to nine indicators.
+The Healthy Streets Scorecard sets out data to show the health of each borough’s streets according to ten indicators.
 We hope it helps councils and residents compare how well their borough is doing in relation to others and identify areas for action.

 Planning a healthy London